This is the single source of truth for everything available inside an Ability.

 resume_normal_flow()

-⚠️ CRITICAL: You MUST call this when your Ability is done.
-It hands control back to the Personality.
-Without it, the Personality goes silent and the user has to restart the conversation.
+⚠️ CRITICAL FOR main.py SKILLS: You MUST call this when an interactive skill is done.
+It hands control back to the Agent.
+Without it, the Agent goes silent and the user has to restart the conversation.

 self.capability_worker.resume_normal_flow()